-Although Network-as-a-Service (NaaS) is far from being well-established, Communication Service Providers (CSPs), such as telcos and interconnection providers, need to plan their next moves now if they want a slice of the potential US$75 billion market.
-NaaS is the logical evolution of networking in a world that shows a preference for dematerialization and enhanced user experiences.
+Although Network-as-a-Service (NaaS) is far from being well-established, Communication Service Providers (CSPs), such as telco and infrastructure providers, need to plan their next moves now if they want a slice of the potential US$75 billion market.
+NaaS is the logical evolution of enterprise networking in a world that shows a preference for dematerialization and enhanced user experiences.
+In this post, we define what NaaS is, explain how it's changing the telecommunications industry, and list 6 of the top NaaS providers that are targeting enterprise customers.

 A NaaS is a cloud-native network service model offered by CSPs, whereby enterprises keep hardware costs to a minimum as virtualization and software replace traditional network infrastructure.
 In a NaaS service model, enterprises are presented with a much more flexible platform that can be customized to a reasonable degree.
 Although a lot of CSPs market their services under the umbrella of NaaS, many simply provide managed network services like a Software-Defined Wide Area Network (SD-WAN), data transfer connectivity, security services, etc.